Danganronpa Another Episode: Ultra Despair Girls: Plot

 Throughout their exploration, Komaru and Toko fight the Warriors of Hope and learn of the traumas that led to their hatred of adults.
-Masaru Daimon was abused by alcoholic parents; Jataro Kemuri was berated by his mother to the point of extreme self-hatred; child actor Kotoko Utsugi was sexually abused by producers; Nagisa Shingetsu was overworked and drugged by his parents to improve his performance in school; and Monaca Towa, the illegitimate child of Towa Corporation's president, was outcast from her family.
+Lil' Ultimate PE Masaru Daimon was physically abused by his alcoholic father; Lil' Ultimate Art Jataro Kemuri was berated by his mother to the point of extreme self-hatred; child actor Lil' Ultimate Drama Kotoko Utsugi was sexually abused by producers at the bequest of her parents; Lil' Ultimate Social Studies Nagisa Shingetsu was overworked and drugged by his parents to improve his performance in school; and Lil' Ultimate Homeroom Monaca Towa, the illegitimate child of Towa Corporation's president, was outcast from her family.
 The five kids planned to commit group suicide but were stopped by Junko, who taught them to hate and murder adults.

 Komaru and Toko are aided by a seemingly friendly Monokuma named Shirokuma to an underground resistance, led by Towa family member Haiji; however, he rejects their help due to Toko's affiliation with the Future Foundation, who he despises.
 After an excursion to contact Makoto, Komaru and Toko return to find the resistance under attack from Monokumas.
 Despite casualties, they assist in repelling the ambush and Haiji agrees to help the pair.

 Supported by the resistance, Komaru and Toko advance into the Warriors of Hope's headquarters.
 They fight and destroy a mecha controlled by Monaca and the Warriors of Hope's advisor, a Monokuma named Kurokuma.
-Monaca reveals that her true goal is to turn Komaru into Junko's successor.
-Komaru falls into despair when Monaca claims to have murdered her parents, but Toko convinces her to not give in.
+Monaca reveals that her true goal is to turn Komaru, the Ultimate Hope's little sister who defeated Junko, into Junko's successor by having her destroy the Monokuma controller that would detonate the bombs in the helmets brainwashing all of the other children in the city.
+Pressured by a vengeful Haiji and the Resistance who don't care that the brainwashed children will die, Komaru finally falls into despair when Monaca claims to have murdered her parents, but Toko convinces her to not give in.
 After a battle with a Godzilla-sized Monokuma controlled by the traitorous Shirokuma, Monaca is left alone under a pile of rubble whilst Komaru and Toko rescue Byakuya, who had been captured at the start of the game.
-To prevent the outbreak of another war and to search for the true fate of her parents, Komaru chooses to stay behind in Towa City; a token of their friendship, Toko decides to join her.
-Monaca is rescued by the Warriors of Hope's servant, Nagito Komaeda, who promises to set her up as Junko's successor.
+To prevent the outbreak of another war and to search for the true fate of her parents, Komaru chooses to stay behind in Towa City; as a token of their friendship, Toko decides to join her.
+Monaca is rescued by Nagito, who promises to set her up as Junko's successor in order to birth a new hope through war and despair.
 Shirokuma and Kurokuma are revealed to contain an artificial intelligence of Junko's consciousness.
-Data chips of the two robots are taken by Junko's ally Izuru Kamukura, who uses these to start the killing game in Danganronpa 2.
-An image shown during the credits reveals that the other four Warriors of Hope have separated from Monaca and survive together.
+Data chips of the two robots are taken by Junko's ally Izuru Kamukura, who uses these to attempt to start a killing game in Danganronpa 2.
+An image shown during the credits reveals that the other four Warriors of Hope have separated from Monaca and survived together.